chasiubun/Obsidian/2. GM Tools/5eTools Compendium & Rules/compendium/bestiary/monstrosity/centaur.md

 aliases: ["Centaur"]
 ---
 # Centaur
 *Source: Monster Manual p.
-38, Tales from the Yawning Portal.
+38, Tales from the Yawning Portal, Mythic Odysseys of Theros.
 Available in the SRD and the Basic Rules.*

 > [!quote]- A quote from Batley Summerfoot, a halfling adventurer who never read HOOVES OF FURY, by Iryil Grayborn of Sundown
 >